-We believe pipeline prices and valuations are priced as if they are more exposed to the commodity price, rather than the actual exposure of 10-20% of revenue.
+We believe pipeline prices and valuations are priced as if they are more exposed to the commodity price, rather than the actual exposure that can be less than 10% of the business.
 As a result, today there is a disconnect between fundamentals and stock prices.

 Why?
 Pipelines are embedded in the energy sector in the Global GICs ranking.
 Thus, some investors tend to lump pipelines with E&P/Integrated/Servicers.
-However, pipelines have more resilient cash flows and earnings since 80-90% of revenue is contracted and not impacted by short-term commodity shifts.
-Due to their role as a necessary infrastructure, providing cost-efficient delivery to end-customers, pipelines do have some oligopolistic characteristics, which additionally enhances their long-term value.
-Hence, the overlooked opportunity - pipelines currently appear to trade in-line with a volatile commodity product when most revenues are actually contracted.
+However, pipelines have more resilient cash flows and earnings since a high percentage of revenue can be underpinned by contracts and therefore not directly impacted by short-term commodity price swings.
+Due to their role as necessary infrastructure, providing cost-efficient delivery to customers, pipelines have oligopolistic (and at times monopolistic) characteristics, which additionally enhances their long-term value.
+Hence, the overlooked opportunity - pipelines currently appear to trade more in-line with a volatile commodity product when most revenues are actually contracted.